oomol-blocks/story-to-video/README-en.md

   <p><a href="./README.md">中文</a> | English</p>
 </div>

-An intelligent video generation tool built on OOMOL Blocks, integrating multiple AI services to automatically generate complete videos with images, audio, and subtitles from text scripts.
-Supports caching mechanisms and resume functionality to ensure stable and reliable generation process.
+An intelligent video generation tool built on OOMOL Blocks, using multiple AI services integrated by OOMOL to automatically generate complete videos with images, audio, and subtitles from text scripts.
+Features caching mechanisms and resume capability to ensure stable and reliable generation process.

 ## ✨ Features